lief-project/LIEF/doc/sphinx/tutorials/02_pe_from_scratch.rst

 ----------

-LIEF enables to create simple PE from scratch.
-The aim of this tutorial is to create an executable which pop a ``MessageBoxA`` with "Hello Word"
+LIEF enables creating a simple PE from scratch.
+The aim of this tutorial is to create an executable which shows a "Hello Word" ``MessageBoxA``.

 First, we have to create a :class:`~lief.PE.Binary` :